RyleighAMoore/AdaptiveDTQ/README.txt

 This code has been rewritten for the general ND case using a more class driven approach.
-The current repo for the rewritten code is currently private.
+The current repo for the rewritten code is currently private but will be made public at a later date.

 2D Method